Florence Riddick Boys: Suffrage and politics

 Boys was county chair of the Woman's Franchise League in Plymouth.
 After the suffrage campaign was won, she became the first Woman's Publicity Director for the Republican National Committee.
 She wrote for the National Republican, a weekly national newspaper produced by the party.
 "If ever, in wistful mood, I sighed for a medium of expression, my wildest dreams have come true," she wrote of her work as a political press agent, in 1922; "one visualizes the great body of women voters keen to equip themselves in their new field of activity."
 She was described as "one of the real national authorities of women in politics" when she addressed the Inland Daily Press Association in Chicago in 1923.
 She was a delegate to the Republican National Convention in 1924, and an alternate delegate in 1932.
 She wrote Why Watson?
 (1925), a book about politician James Eli Watson.

 Boys was Indiana's State Probation Officer from 1926 to at least 1931, leading work on juvenile delinquency in the state, lecturing, and editing the Indiana Probation News publication.
 In the 1930s she chaired the Corrections and Public Welfare departments of the Indiana Federation of Clubs.

 Personal life

 She married lawyer and newspaper publisher Samuel Evan Boys in 1898.
 They had five children together, born between 1899 and 1914.
-She died in 1963, aged 89 years, in Plymouth, Indiana.
+She died in 1963, aged 89, in Plymouth, Indiana.
 Her papers are in the Indiana State Library.